shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 Here are some companies that successfully used the "duct-tape and strings" approach to 'win':

 * **Dropbox:** Started with a simple prototype focusing on core functionality (file syncing).
-They iterated based on user feedback to become a dominant player in the cloud storage market.
+They iterated based on user feedback to become a large player in the cloud storage market.
 * **Airbnb:** Began as a simple website connecting home-sharing individuals.
-They focused on functionality over design, and rapidly scaled based on user traction.
+They focused on functionality over design, and scaled based on user traction.
 * **Instagram:** Launched with a limited set of features, prioritized usability and user engagement over advanced editing tools.
-Eventually became a cultural phenomenon.
+Eventually became a household appliance.

 Not all systems are ideal candidates for the "duct-tape and strings" approach.
 This philosophy would not be suitable for systems requiring high security, reliability, or scalability.

 Importantly, it's important to also consider that speed to market isn't a guaranteed winner.
 Product finish and customer preferences play a huge part in the calculus.
 Apple wasn't the first to enter the mp3 player market with its iPod devices.
 Yet, in very short few years, it drove Microsoft's Zune -- the first mover -- out of business.
 Then it repeated the move with the iPhone, displacing 'serious' phone makers in short order.
 Tesla wasn't the first electric car in America either.
 Again, it quickly became the first successful American mass-market EV manufacturer.

 ## Conclusion
-Leonardo's (of Vinci, the famous one) first flying machine, an ungainly contraption of wood and canvas, teetered precariously before crashing spectacularly.
+Leonardo's (of Vinci, the famous one) first flying machine was an ungainly contraption of wood and canvas.
+It coughed and jumped before crashing spectacularly.
 Was it a failure?
-Certainly, in terms of achieving sustained flight.
+Definitely.
+In terms of achieving sustained flight.
 But within that "duct-tape and strings" contraption lay the seeds of revolution.
 It may not have led to immediate invention of human flight, but it set us on the path.
 It inspired the right people.
+Which would not have helped Leonardo's patrons.
+But you can accelerate the process within your team.

-The imperfect, "duct-tape and strings" system might not be an architectural marvel.
+The imperfect "duct-tape and strings" system is not an architectural marvel.
 It will creak, groan, and occasionally require frantic troubleshooting.
-But it holds potential for rapid response, agile adaptation, and quick market validation.
-Messy prototypes are the rough drafts of the software world.
+But it creates path for rapid response, agile adaptation, and quick market validation.
+Messy prototypes are rough drafts of the software world.
 They are imperfect first steps that pave way for better long-term products.